 FHA/VA insurance claims, net consist of non-performing homeownership loans that are FHA insured or VA guaranteed.
 These loans are reclassified as claims receivable at the time the Agency files a claim.
-FHA/VA insurance claims, net decreased 47.6% to \$.7 million at June 30, 2019 as a result of a decrease in the amount of loans with outstanding claims.
+FHA/VA insurance claims, net decreased 54.5% to \$0.3 million at June 30, 2020 as a result of a decrease in the amount of loans with outstanding claims.

-Over 60% of the principal amount of multifamily first mortgage loans receivable held in Rental Housing, and \$75.2 million of the principal amount of multifamily first mortgage loans receivable held in Residential Housing Finance, are insured by the U.S. Department of Housing and Urban Development ("HUD") pursuant to a risk sharing agreement whereby HUD agrees to assume 50% or greater of the loss upon a default of the mortgage loan.
+Over 60% of the principal amount of multifamily first mortgage loans receivable held in Rental Housing, and \$75.1 million of the principal amount of multifamily first mortgage loans receivable held in Residential Housing Finance, are insured by the U.S. Department of Housing and Urban Development ("HUD") pursuant to a risk sharing agreement whereby HUD agrees to assume 50% or greater of the loss upon a default of the mortgage loan.

 Real estate owned, net consists of properties acquired upon foreclosure of homeownership loans.
-No increase in real estate owned which remains at \$2.0 million at June 30, 2019.
+There was a net decrease in real estate owned of 34.0% to \$1.3 million at June 30, 2020.

-General Reserve and Bond Funds-Statement of Net Position (continued) While the delinquency rates and foreclosures in the Agency's loan portfolio remained above historical norms during fiscal year 2019, the combined net total of FHA/VA insurance claims and real estate owned remains immaterial compared to total loans receivable at June 30, 2019, being less than 1% of total net loans receivable.
+While the delinquency rates and foreclosures in the Agency's loan portfolio remained above historical norms during fiscal year 2020, the combined net total of FHA/VA insurance claims and real estate owned remains immaterial compared to total loans receivable at June 30, 2020, being less than 1% of total net loans receivable.

 Management believes that reserves for loan losses are adequate based on the current assessment of asset quality.